Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 You will need to identify your GPU to choose which drivers to install.

-## For 2014 or higher NVIDIA gpus (Current GeForce, Quadro and Tesla):
+## For 2014 or higher NVIDIA GPUs (Current GeForce, Quadro and Tesla):

 ```bash
 sudo dnf install akmod-nvidia